 A stable home environment can significantly aid recovery.

-A SAP may also probe into the availability and quality of the person’s support system for recovery.
+A SAP counselor may also probe into the availability and quality of your support system for recovery.

-The questions in this part of the assessment help the SAP identify and address the broader factors that may influence the person’s substance use and recovery journey.
+The questions in this part of the evaluation help the SAP counselor identify and address the broader factors that may influence your substance misuse and recovery factors.

-To gain a more complete understanding of the person’s situation, the SAP may also delve into other areas of their life.
+To gain a more complete understanding of a person’s situation, the SAP counselor may also delve into other areas of your life.

-This could include a history of arrests or convictions related to substance use.
+Questions will likely include your history of arrests or convictions related to substance misuse.

-A key part of this discussion will involve understanding the individual’s goals for treatment.
+A key part of this discussion will involve understanding your goals for treatment.

 - Becoming completely substance-free.